KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009_Meshes.md

 A mesh primitive defines the geometry data of the object using its `attributes` dictionary.
 This geometry data is given by references to `accessor` objects that contain the data of vertex attributes.
 The details of the `accessor` concept are explained in the [Buffers, BufferViews, and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md) section.

-In the given example, there are three entries in the `attributes` dictionary.
-The entries refer to the `positionsAccessor`, the `normalsAccessor`, and the `texCoordsAccessor`:
+In the given example, there are two entries in the `attributes` dictionary.
+The entries refer to the `positionsAccessor` and the `normalsAccessor`:

 ```javascript
 "meshes" : {